d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 and ELMo (Embeddings from Language Models) :cite:`Peters.Neumann.Iyyer.ea.2018`.

-For example, by taking the entire sequence as the input, ELMo is a function that assigns a representation to each word from the input sequence .
+For example, by taking the entire sequence as the input, ELMo is a function that assigns a representation to each word from the input sequence.
 Specifically, ELMo combines all the intermediate layer representations from pretrained bidirectional LSTM as the output representation.
 Then the ELMo representation will be added to a downstream task's existing supervised model as additional features, such as by concatenating ELMo representation and the original representation (e.g., GloVe) of tokens in the existing model.